chsc/DATIV/README.md

 ## Install

+Before you begin, please make shure your system is up-to-date.
+Run

+    sudo apt update
+    sudo apt full-upgrade

+to do this.

-You need to install the following software packages:
+You also need to install the following additional software packages:

 * **Python** 3.x
 * **Flask**